goenning/refined-search-results/README.md

 2. Configure the list of domains you don't want to see on Google
 3. Enjoy a cleaner search experience ✨

+## 🔐 Privacy

+The extension does not collect or store any data.
+The source code is 100% open soure and available on this repository.

 ## 📄 License

 MIT License